Hybrid Diffuse Optical Techniques for Continuous Hemodynamic Measurement in Gastrocnemius During Plantar Flexion Exercise

 Henry, Brad; Zhao, Mingjun; Shang, Yu; Uhl, Tim L.; Thomas, D. Travis; Xenos, Eleftherios S.; Saha, Sibu P.; and Yu, Guoqiang, "Hybrid Diffuse Optical Techniques for Continuous Hemodynamic Measurement in Gastrocnemius During Plantar Flexion Exercise" (2015).
-Rehabilitation Sciences Faculty Publications.
+Physical Therapy Faculty Publications.
 54.

 Published in Journal of Biomedical Optics, v.
 20, no. 12, article 125006, p.
 1-10.

 Brad Henry, Mingjun Zhao, Yu Shang, Timothy Uhl, D. Travis Thomas, Eleftherios S. Xenos, Sibu P. Saha, and Guoqiang Vu, " Hybrid diffuse optical techniques for continuous hemodynamic measurement in gastrocnemius during plantar flexion exercise," Journal of Biomedical Optics, 20(12), 125006, (2015).

 Copyright 2015 Society of Photo Optical Instrumentation Engineers.
 One print or electronic copy may be made for personal use only.
 Systematic reproduction and distribution, duplication of any material in this paper for a fee or for commercial purposes, or modification of the content of the paper are prohibited.